-Text on this page is by Lee Hart, from cosmacelf Yahoo discussions.
+Text on this page is by Lee Hart, from cosmacelf Yahoo discussions in 2012.
 As Lee Hart notes, the design of the Membership Card was discussed at length, in 2006 through 2009.
 See this Web page for chronological links to that discussion.
 Look into the mind of Lee Hart and others as they discussed a minimalist version of the original ELF 1802.
-The notes below, represent reactions to the Membership Card Lee designed as a result. - Herb Johnson
+The notes below, represent reactions to the actual Membership Card product in the first few revisions.

 Sure.
 I've run it as fast as 2 MHz.
 The limit is the speed of the clock oscillator U4 (4093).
 It would go even faster with a 74HC132 in place of the 4093; but the pinouts are a little bit different and would require some cuts and patches.